What is one piece of technology that most of us have with us all of the time? If you guessed a smartphone, we are accessing the same net.

 I find it helpful to listen to a song I am learning before I try to read the lyrics and chord charts and sing and play the song.
 I use Spotify to play my chosen song many times so that when I start playing and singing, I already know how it goes.

-- YouTube has many lessons and artists performing their songs.
+YouTube also has many lessons and artists performing their songs.
 These videos can be extremely helpful when learning new material.
+Check out our Youtube channel here.

 The smartphone is portable, and the sound and visual quality are surprisingly good.
 I often record myself or students and then upload the results to YouTube.
 (I post to protected sites, so that only parents, guardians, and teachers have access to these performances.)
 It’s a great way to hear both what you are doing well and what you need to improve upon.
 Parents love to see the progress their children have made, and children are motivated to do their best when they are being recorded.